 Recent studies have shown that a great amount of raw and finished products get deteriorated due to poor transportation and storage.
 Food Safety and Standards Authority of India (FSSAI) has developed detailed and specific requirements to be followed by all FBOs.
-Anurag Mishra and Nuno F Soares explain these requirements in detail, in this article of Quality management series.
+Anurag Mishra and Nuno F Soares explain these food safety requirements in detail, in this article of Quality management series.

 The Food Processing Industry has emerged as one of the important segments in terms of its contribution to the Indian economy, as it contributes 9% and 11% of GDP in the Manufacturing and Agriculture sector respectively.
 The number of registered food processing units has increased from 37,450 in 2013-14 to 38,608 in 2014-15.